ALTARIIQ/LM-Web-Design/README.md

-## Legendary Motorsport Showcase Web App
+## Legendary Motorsport Showcase Web Design

-A dynamic web application built as part of the *Introduction to Web Programming* course at Nişantaşı University.
+A dynamic web built as part of the *Introduction to Web Programming* course at Nişantaşı University.
 The project is inspired by the iconic "Legendary Motorsport" interface, offering a sleek platform to browse, showcase, and interact with high-end luxury vehicles.

 ---
 ## Features